Conflict Resolution and Peace Studies Short-Term Certificate

 Transfer Opportunities:

-We currently have an articulation agreement with Kent State University' School of Peace and Conflict Studies and John Carroll University's Peace, Justice and Human Rights program.
+We currently have an articulation agreement with Kent State University's School of Peace and Conflict Studies and John Carroll University's Peace, Justice and Human Rights program.